 Anuja Utz is a Senior Operations Officer at The World Bank.
 She is currently based at The World Bank's office in Sydney, Australia, working on key areas of gender inequality in the Pacific, as well as on education, science and technology issues, particularly in Indonesia.

-Between 2009-2013, she worked at the World Bank's multi-partner knowledge sharing platform, the Center for Mediterranean Integration (CMI) in Marseille, France, including serving as Deputy Director of the CMI from 2010-12.
+Utz has over 20 years of experience.
+Between 2009-2013, she worked at The World Bank's multi-partner knowledge sharing platform, the Center for Mediterranean Integration (CMI) in Marseille, France, including serving as Deputy Director of the CMI from 2010-2012.

-Before this assignment, she served as Program Leader and Senior Operations Officer at the Knowledge for Development (K4D) Program at the World Bank Institute, where she managed the design and delivery of a variety of analytical pieces and capacity-building fora on the knowledge economy for high-level policymakers and stakeholders from Africa, East Asia, Latin America, and the Middle East and North Africa.
+Before this assignment, Utz served as Program Leader and Senior Operations Officer at the Knowledge for Development (K4D) Program at The World Bank Institute, where she managed the design and delivery of a variety of analytical pieces and capacity-building fora on the knowledge economy for high-level policymakers and stakeholders from Africa, East Asia, Latin America, and the Middle East and North Africa.

-Anuja has authored many books on gender equality and knowledge economy.
-She has undertaken work on tertiary education, innovation, and competitiveness, as part of the knowledge economy agenda for Argentina, Brazil, Chile, China, the Republic of Korea, and Tanzania.
+She has authored many books on gender equality and knowledge economy and has undertaken work on tertiary education, innovation, and competitiveness, as part of the knowledge economy agenda for Argentina, Brazil, Chile, China, the Republic of Korea, and Tanzania.

-She received both her Master's and Ph.D. degree in Economics from Emory University, USA and a B.A (Hons.) degree from the University of Delhi, India.
+She received both her Master's and Ph.D. degrees in Economics from Emory University, USA and a B.A (Hons.) degree from the University of Delhi, India.